Required COBRA notices and deadlines

 Deadline: Within 90 days of initial plan enrollment

 Purpose: Informs employees and covered dependents of their COBRA rights.
-Most employers include this information directly in the plan’s welcome packet or Summary Plan Description (SPD).
+Most employers include this information in the plan’s welcome packet or Summary Plan Description (SPD).

 COBRA Election Notice